tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 :samp:`ROUND({numeric-expression-1} [, {numeric-expression-2}])`

-Return the rounded value of numeric-expression-1, always rounding .5 upward for floating-point positive numbers or downward for negative numbers.
+Return the rounded value of numeric-expression-1, always rounding .5 upward for positive numerics or downward for negative numerics.
 If numeric-expression-2 is supplied then rounding is to the nearest numeric-expression-2 digits after the decimal point;
 if numeric-expression-2 is not supplied then rounding is to the nearest integer.